 The patronym “John” is a Hellenized form of the Hebrew name John (Jonathan) which means the “Gift of God” or “the grace of God”.
 But a more descriptive and accurate translation is “God was generous”.
 In Greek appears also as Ioannis or Giannis or Yiannis and probably comes from the Italian version: Gianni.
 The name was spread because of the great honor that the church pays to John the Baptist.
 Through the Latin version Johannes spread widely in European languages: English: John; French: Jean; German: Johan, Johannes, Spanish: Juan; Russian: Ivan.

-For the surname “Saitanis” there are the following two acceptations:
+The surname “Saitanis” actually seems to be quite older, originating in the ancient Greek civilization; and there are the following two acceptations:

 First of all, it is compounded from the root “Saita-“ and the productive suffix “‑anis”.